 Avoid sharp instruments/plants – Keep a safe distance from sharp tools like hedge trimmers, shears, pruners, saws, scythes, and even weed whackers – especially the fellas.
-And you may also want to avoid those thorny plants too, so the rose bush or yucca plant can be tended to later.
-And when it comes to weeding, forgo the poison ivy/oak patch!
-Just sayin!
+You may also want to avoid those thorny plants too, so the rose bush or yucca plant can be tended to later.
+When it comes to weeding, forgo the poison ivy/oak patch… just sayin!

 Beware of pests (not just nosy neighbors) – Beware of insects like ticks and chiggers in some areas.
 Be sure to get a thorough inspection following your naked day in the garden and take a shower to wash away any offending hitchhikers, along with dirt.
 Oh, and you may want to avoid being naked in the garden in the evening hours, as mosquitoes are most active then and are always looking for a good meal.
 If you feel the need, however, wear some bug spray!

 Protect your skin – If you have raw-chicken white skin like me, then you already know the importance of wearing sunscreen, even with your clothes on.
-But it’s just as important to apply this to the more delicate regions of your body where the “sun doesn’t often shine” to avoid painful sunburns.
+It’s just as important to also apply this to the more delicate regions of your body where the “sun doesn’t often shine” to avoid painful sunburns.